gabbyangeloro/Pyscapes/README.md

 # Masters_Thesis

-This project aims to write wrapper functions from C++ to Python for the Persistece Landscape Toolbox created by Pawel Dlotko.
+This project aims to develop a class to compute and graph persistence landscapes as proposed by Peter Bubenik and Pawel Dlotko.